kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 <span style="color:rgb(199, 21, 133, 0.75); font-size: 14px"> Related references: </span><br />
 <span style="font-size: 12px">
-[1] **A. Kopaničáková**, H. Kothari, and R. Krause.
+[1] A. Kopaničáková, H. Kothari, and R. Krause.
 Nonlinear Field-split Preconditioners for Solving Monolithic Phase-field Models of Brittle Fracture. <br />
-[2] P. Zulian\*, **A. Kopaničáková\***, M. G. C. Nestola, N. Fadel, A. Fink, J. VandeVondele, and R. Krause.
+[2] P. Zulian\*, A. Kopaničáková\*, M. G. C. Nestola, N. Fadel, A. Fink, J. VandeVondele, and R. Krause.
 Large scale simulation of pressure induced phase-field fracture propagation using Utopia.<br />
-[3] C. Bilgen, **A. Kopaničáková**, R. Krause, and K. Weinberg.
+[3] C. Bilgen, A. Kopaničáková, R. Krause, and K. Weinberg.
 A detailed investigation of the model influencing parameters of the phase-field fracture approach.<br />
-[4] **A. Kopaničáková** and R. Krause.
+[4] A. Kopaničáková and R. Krause.
 Recursive multilevel trust region method with application to fully monolithic phase-field models of brittle fracture. <br />
-[5] C. Bilgen, **A. Kopaničáková**, R. Krause, and K. Weinberg.
+[5] C. Bilgen, A. Kopaničáková, R. Krause, and K. Weinberg.
 A phase-field approach to conchoidal fracture. <br />
-[6] C. Bilgen, **A. Kopaničáková**, R. Krause, and K. Weinberg.
+[6] C. Bilgen, A. Kopaničáková, R. Krause, and K. Weinberg.
 A phase-field approach to pneumatic fracture. <br />
-[7] C. Bilgen, **A. Kopaničáková**, R. Krause, and K. Weinberg.
+[7] C. Bilgen, A. Kopaničáková, R. Krause, and K. Weinberg.
 A phase-field approach to pneumatic fracture. <br />
 </span>